ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 #### Filtering by start and end date

 Both the behavior function and `loadTimeSeries()` accept a start and end date as second and third parameters.
-If these are set, only time series data within this time span is loaded to the destination database.
+If these are set, only time-series data within this time span is loaded to the destination database.

 {CODE-BLOCK:javascript}